How to Get a Reluctant Reader to Read

 More by this Author

-What are the pros and cons of the financial education game Cashflow 202 by Robert Kiyosaki?
+What are the pros and cons of the Robert Kiyosaki Cash Flow game?

 Ham radio has been a bedrock of emergency communications for decades and will be invaluable for maintaining communications in a variety of end of the world scenarios as well as disasters.